hfhbd/kotlinx-uuid/README.md

 }
 ```

-Unfortunately, there is a function called `uuid` in the base class, inside of the exposed core, this is why we can't
+Unfortunately, there is a function called `uuid` in the base class, inside Exposed, this is why we can't
 overwrite/override it, so it may lead to confusion.
 The function `uuid` only works with `java.util.UUID`:

 ```kotlin